Examples

 {{ entries | pagination_links }}

-In the previous case, the entries will be paginated with 10 elements per page and the pagination links will appear at the end.
-You can navigate each page using the parameter GET page in the URL, for example: my-page.com/landing?page=2.
+In the above case, the entry listing will be paginated with 10 elements per page and pagination links will appear at the end of the listing.
+You can navigate through each page using the GET parameter page in the URL (e.g. my-page.com/landing?page=2).

 Warning

-Keep in mind that if you have more than one widget that uses pagination in the content, using the parameters GET per_page and page in the URL, every widget with pagination will be affected.
+Note that if you have more than one widget that uses content pagination, when using the GET parameters per_page and page in the URL, all widgets with pagination on the page will be affected by those parameters.

 Warning

-In the same way that you can filter by category by_category, tags by_tags and by uuid by_uuid, you can create a filter to order the results by meta attributes name, slug, created_at, updated_at, and published_at of the entries using the filter sort_by, in the following way:
+In the same way that you can filter by category (by_category), tags (by_tags) and by UUID (by_uuid), you can create a filter to sort the results by the "meta" attributes (name, slug, created_at, updated_at, published_at) of the entries using the sort_by filters, as follows:

 {% assign entries = spaces['space_uid'].types['type_uid'].entries | sort_by: 'published_at','asc' %}

-The possible values for the order are asc and desc, by default, desc is used.
-Possible values for sort_by are: name, published_at, created_at, updated_at, slug, and field.
+The possible values for the order are asc and desc.
+By default, if the parameter is not specified, desc is used.
+The possible values for sort_by are: name, published_at, created_at, updated_at, slug and field.

-To sort by a custom field, you must use the field's fields.uid as a parameter:
+To sort by a custom field, you must use the field's fields.uid as parameter:

 {% assign entries = spaces['space_uid'].types['type_uid'].entries | filter_by: field: 'field_name', eq: 'value_to_filter' | sort_by: 'fields.date' , 'desc' | limit 8 %}